Pin Nailer vs Brad Nailer: Which is Best for Your Needs?

 Our Favorite Brad Nailer: PORTER-CABLE 20V MAX Cordless Brad Nailer Kit

-Both pin nailers and brad nailers have their uses.
-Often, you can use either, but the pin nailer is going to be better for you if you’re planning to glue the pieces in addition to nailing, while the brad nailer is better for when you’re not going to be gluing at all.
+Nail guns have revolutionized the construction industry by increasing productivity.
+Both pin nailers and brad nailers are valuable tools that, while similar, have separate uses.
+Often, you can use either, but the pin nailer will be better for you if you’re planning to glue the pieces in addition to nailing, while the brad nailer is better for when you’re not going to be gluing at all.

-- See Also: Ryobi Air Strike P320 Brad Nailer Review
+- Ryobi Air Strike P320 Brad Nailer Review

-- See Also: Crown Stapler vs Brad Nailer: Which is Best for Your Project?
+- Crown Stapler vs Brad Nailer: Which is Best for Your Project?

-- See Also: Siding Nailer vs Roofing Nailer: Which is Best for Your Needs?
+- Siding Nailer vs Roofing Nailer: Which is Best for Your Needs?